Honeygo Regional Veterans Memorial

 David Marks – County Council, District 5

-Johnny Olszewski, Jr. – Baltimore County Executive
+Johnny Olszewski, Jr. – U.S. House of Representatives

 Bob Smith – Director, Baltimore County Recreation and Parks